afakruha2003/afakruha2003/README.md

 🤖 Interested in Artificial Intelligence, Data Science, and Drone Technologies
 🌱 Passionate about building useful and creative tech solutions

----

-### 🧠 About Me
-- 🧩 Love solving real-world problems through creative technology
-- ⚙️ Focused on building robust, flexible, and reusable applications
-- 💡 Strong foundation in both frontend and backend development
-- 🤝 Open to collaboration and learning from open-source communities

----

----

----

 ### 🧩 Languages & Tools

 <p align="left">